Successful Berklee Alumni #251: Andrew Levine

 Listen to the interview or download it.

 Graduated in 2018 with a major in Film Scoring.
-Principal instrument: voice.
+Principal instrument: guitar.

 .